aliasfoxkde/py7zip/docs/PLANNING.md

 ### CODE
 - Detecting hardware, determine Platform, and archetecture and download appropriate 7za CLI version (dynamically)
+- Download and setup cloud storage for binaries by platform (system and archetecture).
 - Add platform check and support for Windows, Linux, and Mac.
+- After initial testing and development, move general library to main
+- Add custom parameters, flags and functions to simplify usage of 7za libs.
 - Build out and test initial functionality:
   - [ ] Compress
   - [ ] Decompress